 Approved, Board of Directors, 8-Feb-2016: LR, BP, HG, RM, SD Trail Rotary Club Community Service Committee Guidelines for Financial Support

-6. While the renewing of a grant can, and should be considered in special circumstances, the general principle of “one-shot” grants should be maintained.
+One-Shot Grants.
+While reviewing grant requests, and while one should be mindful of "special circumstances," the general principle of “one-shot” grants should be maintained.
 In the case of a major project requiring grants for two or more years, it is recommended that the Board should seek membership approval.

-9. As much as possible, we should try to consider the needs of all groups such as Youth, Health, The Aged, Education, The Blind, etc and avoid channeling all of our support to one field.
+Diversify Areas of Support.
+As much as possible, we should try to consider the needs of all groups such as Youth, Health, The Aged, Education, The Blind, etc. and avoid channeling all of our support to one field.

 External Advisors.
 The Board may call on advisors to assist in evaluating applications.
 Such advisors should not be restricted to members of the committee or the Club.